AngeloGalav/littlecraftGL/README.md

 ## How to compile

 This branch represents the <b>Linux version</b> of the code (which is essentially the same aside from some minor tweaks and the compilation method).
-You can check the Windows version of the code [here](https://github.com/AngeloGalav/doodleJumpGL/tree/windows).
+You can check the Windows version of the code [here](https://github.com/AngeloGalav/littlecraftGL/tree/windows).

 To compile and run in Linux, simply use the following commands:

 ```
-cd doodleJumpGL
+cd littlecraftGL
-make && ./DoodleJumpGL
+make && ./glCraft
 ```

 and that's pretty much it.